Antisemitism in Christianity: Anti-Judaism

-Many Christians do not consider anti-Judaism to be antisemitism.
-They regard anti-Judaism as a disagreement with the tenets of Judaism by religiously sincere people, while they regard antisemitism as an emotional bias or hatred which does not specifically target the religion of Judaism.
-Under this approach, anti-Judaism is not regarded as antisemitism because it does not involve actual hostility towards the Jewish people, instead, anti-Judaism only rejects the religious beliefs of Judaism.
+Many Christians do not consider anti-Judaism antisemitism.
+They believe that anti-Judaism is based on disagreements with the tenets of Judaism which are expressed by religiously sincere people, and they believe that antisemitism is an emotional bias or a feeling of hatred which is not specifically directed at the religion of Judaism.
+In accordance with this approach, anti-Judaism is not regarded as antisemitism because it does not involve actual hostility towards the Jewish people, instead, anti-Judaism only rejects the religious beliefs of Judaism.